 EEW has significant intangible assets with a finite useful life, mostly deriving from the contractual customer relationships identified in the purchase price allocation (PPA) recognized when control was obtained by EEW Holding on 31 March 2013.
 These include long-term disposal agreements with municipalities and operational management agreements.
 The customer relationships were valued on the acquisition date using the multi-period excess earnings method.
 The revenue from the customer relationships of the individual companies in the EEW Group was taken from the EEW Group's business plan.
 The useful life is the contractual term.
-The agreements are amortized over their remaining useful lives of up to eight years on the reporting date (net carrying amount of the intangible assets as of 31 December 2021 of EUR 50,239k; prior year: EUR 60,623k).
-Amortization of intangible assets amounted to EUR 12,664k in fiscal year 2021 (prior year: EUR 29,248k).
-No impairment losses were charged in fiscal year 2021 or in the prior year.
-The year-on-year decrease in amortization and depreciation is mainly attributable to the expiry of an operational management agreement.
+The agreements are amortized over their remaining useful lives of up to seven years on the reporting date (net carrying amount of the intangible assets as of 31 December 2022 of EUR 43,278k; prior year: EUR 50,239k).
+Amortization of intangible assets amounted to EUR 11,414k in fiscal year 2022 (prior year: EUR 12,664k).
+No impairment losses were charged in fiscal year 2022 or in the prior year.